jamie120/ms3-eat-vegan-recipes/testing.md

 * Verify the message and call to action button at the bottom of the page changes, if a user is logged in - :white_check_mark:

 ### Image
-* Verify backup image renders if recipe img/url path generates an error - :white_check_mark:
+* Verify backup image renders if recipe IMG/URL path generates an error - :white_check_mark:
-    * To test - the image url was replaced with string 'testing' on the 'No fish and chips recipe.
+    * To test - the image URL was replaced with string 'testing' on the 'No fish and chips recipe.

 ![missing image - recipe page](documentation/testing/img/missing-image-recipe.png)